Khadka-Bishal/slides_downloader/README.md

-A program that assists in downloading all slides in pdf format from a specified URL.
-It has been tested with lecture slides for my mathematics and computer science courses.
+I wanted to avoid the hassle of downloading all the slides for my math and CS classes one by one.
+So, I created a program that automates the download of all slides in PDF format from a specified URL.
+This program has been tested with lecture slides for my mathematics and computer science courses.